top of page

 Our Approach

-We address this problem using a novel approach based on behavioral economics which is to implement personalized behavioral interventions (“green nudges”) that have been found to be effective in promoting pro-environmental actions.
-We are developing a series of green nudges, based on known principles of behavioral economics that aim to make the desired behavior (avoiding disposable utensils) easier, more attractive, more socially desirable and more timely relevant to the situation.
-Through a combination of online experiments, surveys, and field trials, we examine the effectiveness of sets of green nudges and explore how to increase their effectiveness by personalizing them to different individuals, different products, and different contexts of usage.
+We address this problem by developing and implementing a series of green nudges, based on the known EAST model, that aim to make the desired behavior (avoiding disposable utensils) easier, more attractive, more socially desirable and more timely relevant to the situation.
+Through a combination of online experiments, surveys, and field studies, we examine the effectiveness of sets of green nudges on the usage of single-use plastic at different out-of-home environments.

 Behavioral Solutions